djc/runa/README.rst

 * rply (tested with 0.7.2)
 * Clang (tested with 3.3 and 3.4)

-So far, it has only been tested on 64-bits OS X and Linux.
+So far, it has only been tested on 64-bits OS X and Linux and 32-bits Linux.
+The LLVM IR targets Yosemite, this could cause warnings on older OS X. Look at the final lines of ``runac/codegen.py`` to change the target triple.

 How to get started